apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 ## 1. Introduction

-TODO：Introduction总体感觉还可以，但是我觉得可以写更好一些。加上：KubeBlocks 默认还会为每个数据库实例(Pod)添加 metrics exporter。

 **What is Observability?**

-Observability in Kubernetes is the practice of monitoring metrics, logs, and events to gain insights into the system’s behavior.
-By collecting and analyzing this data, you can quickly diagnose issues, understand performance bottlenecks, and ensure that your clusters run smoothly.
+Observability in Kubernetes involves monitoring metrics, logs, and events to gain actionable insights into your system’s behavior.
+By analyzing this data, you can diagnose issues, pinpoint performance bottlenecks, and ensure that your clusters run smoothly.

-**Operator Capability Level 4:**

-At Operator Capability Level 4, KubeBlocks leverages advanced observability features to provide deep insights into database health, performance, and operational anomalies.
-This level of observability is crucial for maintaining high availability and ensuring proactive troubleshooting in production environments.

-**Components:**

-- **Metrics:**
+**Enhanced Metrics Exporting:**

-KubeBlocks integrates with Prometheus to scrape cluster metrics, allowing you to monitor resource usage and performance in real time.
+KubeBlocks automatically deploys a metrics exporter for each database instance (Pod).
+This built-in exporter collects detailed performance data in real time, seamlessly integrating with Prometheus to help you monitor resource usage and overall system health.

+**Key Features:**

+* **Metrics:**
+KubeBlocks scrapes a wide range of cluster metrics via Prometheus, enabling continuous monitoring of resource usage and performance.

-- **Alerting:**
+* **Alerting:**
-You can configure alerts to notify you when critical events or performance thresholds are exceeded, ensuring that issues are addressed before they escalate.
+Set up alerts to notify you when critical events or performance thresholds are exceeded, ensuring issues are addressed promptly.

 ---